Meet the Team

 Christy Barr, RPh, MHA, joined Genoa Healthcare in 2006 as the Site Manager for our Dayton, Ohio location.
 In 2008, Barr was promoted to Director of Operations, where she oversaw the operations of 24 pharmacies and 20 satellite locations in four states.
 She held that role until 2014, when she was promoted to Regional Vice President of Operations, Western Division, and oversaw nine regions and Directors of Operations, managing over 180 pharmacy locations.
 Barr currently serves as the Vice President, Central Pharmacy Operations, and is responsible for project management oversight of strategic operational initiatives and central operational oversight of our CMC and training functions.

-Prior to Genoa, Barr worked for Kroger Co. as a pharmacy manager of both a retail and long-term care pharmacy from 2000 to 2006.
+Prior to Genoa Healthcare, Barr worked for Kroger Co. as a pharmacy manager of both a retail and long-term care pharmacy from 2000 to 2006.

 Barr graduated with a Bachelor of Science in Pharmacy in 2000 from the University of Cincinnati, where she was awarded Ohio Pharmacist Association Student of the Year.
 She also recently received her Masters of Healthcare Administration.